Frequently Asked Questions

 • Narcotics and controlled substances are excluded because of safety concerns, as well as, laws and regulations.

-• Medications likely to be required right away, such as antibiotics for an infection, are excluded because of the time required to ship them abroad.
+• Medications likely to be required right away, such as antibiotics for an infection, are excluded because of the time required to ship.

 • The medication may be available for purchase locally at a lower cost to your health plan.